 To Prepare for this lesson

 Gather all of the tools from LEs1.1-1.4 and reflect on what has been shared so far using the chart below.
 This chart does two things.
 First, it helps you keep track of what students and families share about the places that are important to them and why they are important.
 Second, you see the diversity of family practices in the places where they learn.
 For example, after you’ve synthesized information from students and families, you can share this with students to see if there is anything they would add (e.g., a new place they might add to the list, more information about why a place is important to their family, more information about what they do in a place).
 This will also give you ideas about building partnerships with community-based organizations that families name as important to them.
 These organizations contribute to students’ relationships with places, give you perspective on histories of communities with which your students identify, or even offer learning activities to enhance your investigations.
-Finally, you can also map (using Google Map, for example) the places that are important to families and communities.
+Finally, you can also map (using Google Maps, for example) the places that are important to families and communities.
 Over time, this map could include the places where you are conducting your classroom investigations so that students can see that the places you investigate are also places that are important to them.